jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 	- this should run and re-create the DITA XML output in the 'dita-output' directory.
 There should be five DITA files, one parent Ditamap and 4 task files with the Ditamap at the root of the output folder with task files nested together in the sub folder 'dita'.
 	- more work to come on adding to the build file to do the second step

-Development was originally done in oXygen XML editor then ported to Eclipse.
+Development was originally done in oXygen XML Editor then ported to Eclipse.

-The roadmap for this project is to include the latest version of all the libraries like DITA-OT 2.1, Apache FOP 2.0, with the Apache ANT build code etc and full instructions on how to get up and running inside Eclipse.
+The roadmap for this project is make the "info.debrief" custom DITA-OT plugin compatible with the latest versions of the libraries (DITA-OT 2.1, Apache FOP 2.0) and with the full Apache ANT build code and in depth instructions on how to get up and running inside Eclipse and more....

 Eclipse - https://eclipse.org/